kylep/kyle.pericak.com/content/posts/gcp/gcp-firestore-python.md

   list of DocumentReference objects.
 - `firestore.client().collection().document` returns
   a [DocumentReferece](https://googleapis.dev/python/firestore/latest/document.html),
   which interacts with the actual Firestore documents.
-It can get/set/create.
+The DocumentReference object can operate (get/set/create) on the actuall Document.
 - `firestore.client().collection().document().get()` will return
   a [DocumentSnapshot](https://developers.google.com/android/reference/com/google/firebase/firestore/DocumentSnapshot)
   of the document.
 The document snapshot is how you read data from a document.
+  Document snapshots are a representation of the document state taken at the instant of their creation.
 - `firestore.client().collection().document().create()` makes a new document.
-  The create() method returns some `update_time` data.
   If the object already  existed, a `google.api_core.exceptions.AlreadyExists` exception is thrown.
-  See the code examples for an example of how to avoid that.
-- Write operations return a [WriteResult](https://cloud.google.com/firestore/docs/reference/rest/v1/WriteResult)
+- Write operations (create & set) return a [WriteResult](https://cloud.google.com/firestore/docs/reference/rest/v1/WriteResult).

 ```python